2021–22 Denver Pioneers men's ice hockey season: National Championship

 The final game for the Pioneers came against the top team in the nation, Minnesota State.
-The Mavericks had been atop the national rankings since mid-January and were one of the top three team national for both offense and defense.
+The Mavericks had been atop the national rankings since mid-January and were one of the top three teams nationally for both offense and defense.
 In the first two periods, Denver looked outmatched by the veteran lineup and were held scoreless on just 8 shots.
 Entering the third, the only glimmer of hope for the Pioneers was that they were down by just 1 goal and the team came out flying in the final frame.
 Ryan Barrow tied the game less than five minutes into the third period and he was soon followed by Michael Benning and Massimo Rizzo.
 The reversal of fortune was so sudden that Minnesota State seemed unable to get back to their game and the Pioneers carried the play for the remainder of the match. two empty-net goals sealed the game for Denver and the program skated away with its ninth national championship.